basecamp/campfire-bot-kit/README.md

 provider like Digital Ocean or Hetzner.

 Most of the deployment details will go into the `config/deploy.yml` file.
-The regsitry credentials should be kept separate though, to make sure they don't end up in the repository; those can be added to a `.env` file instead.
+The registry credentials should be kept separate though, to make sure they don't end up in the repository; those can be added to a `.env` file instead.

 For a typical setup, the steps you'll need to do are: